I AM, WE ARE . . . Forthcoming Book

 Disclaimer:

-This particular writing of mine isn’t exactly blog.
+This particular writing of mine isn’t a blog.
 It’s a short book that can be read in a few hours.
 It was written with the intent of providing insight, perspective, and most importantly as a reference for people I have counseled.
 For a brief period I’m providing it here for free before publishing, while making updates to the website.
 Please feel free to print, read, underline, highlight, make notes in the margin or whatever else you’d like to do to it.
 It is my sincere hope that it will provide you with answers and direction in your own life.
 So, grab yourself a cup of coffee or perhaps a good glass of wine, take your time with it, and enjoy.

 I AM . . .